mojaloop/mojaloop-business-docs/vuepress/docs/guides/incident-management.md

 *Roles*

-This support function is made up of engineers or Business operations Subject Matter Experts (SMEs) with advanced knowledge of the Hub.
-The L2 Team is expected to provide in-depth troubleshooting, technical analysis, transaction analysis and support to resolve incidents reported.
+This support function is made up of engineers or Business Operations Subject Matter Experts (SMEs) with advanced knowledge of the Hub.
+The L2 Team is expected to provide in-depth troubleshooting, technical analysis, transaction analysis, and support to resolve incidents reported.
 They usually receive more complex requests from end users; they also receive requests in the form of escalations from the L1 Team.

 *Responsibilities*

 * Carry out incident diagnosis.
 * Document the steps followed to resolve the incident and submit Knowledge Base articles.
 (For every incident, the Support Team updates the Knowledge Base.
 The purpose of Knowledge Base articles is to enable end users and Support personnel to resolve issues on their own.)
-* Handle intermediate incidents, for example, incidents related to Applications, Infrastructure, Log Analysis, Transactions Analysis and so on.
+* Handle intermediate incidents, for example, incidents related to Applications, Infrastructure, Log Analysis, Transactions Analysis, and so on.
 * If the incident is resolved, confirm the resolution with the end user.
 * Support DFSP onboarding.